Kings vs. Ducks Prediction & Picks - November 24

 Kings vs. Ducks Predictions for Friday

-Our computer projection model for this matchup predicts a final score of Kings 4, Ducks 3.
+Our computer model for this matchup calls for a final score of Kings 4, Ducks 3.

 - Moneyline Pick: Kings (-190)